xryliu/qmk_firmware/keyboards/aidansmithdotdev/fine40/readme.md

         uint32_t anim_timer = 0; <- and this variable helps track time

-the picture array can be made 2D using 2 square brackets, the first bracket should say IDLE_FRAMES which specify number of pictures, secound square spefify the number of pixels in each image, yoiu get this number by multipling the width x height of the image (I am using 128x32 in the demo which equals to 4096)
+the picture array can be made 2D using 2 square brackets, the first bracket should say TTL_FRAMES which specify number of pictures, secound square spefify the number of pixels in each image, yoiu get this number by multipling the width x height of the image (I am using 128x32 in the demo which equals to 4096)

          mochi_logo[TTL_FRAMES][4096]= {
                 {hex code for picture 1 },